mentacity/doc/digital_ocean_lamp/process_documentation.md

 - exit vi without saving

 ### Create SSH Keys Locally and Install Public Key on the server
-- Create SSH keys locally
+- Create SSH keys locally (if you already have keys created skip this step)
+    - on your local computer from the terminal run
+    - ssh-keygen
-- Copy the public to your new server
+- Copy the public key to your new server
+	- either automatically with
+		- ssh-copy-id <username>@<server_ip_address (you will be prompted for the password)
+	- or manually by using the terminal of the local machine and
+		- run: cat ~/.ssh/id_rsa.pub
+		- copy the text (this is your public key) to your clipboard
+		- login to the remote server as root
+		- su to the second user (su - jimbo) for example if jimbo is the user you created
+		- run the following commands
+			    mkdir .ssh
+				chmod 700 .ssh
+				vi .ssh/authorized_keys
+				Enter :x then ENTER to save and exit the file. chmod 600 .ssh/authorized_keys
+				exit
-- Ensure you can login to your new user with the SSH key
+- Ensure you can login to your new user with the SSH key From the local machine ssh <seconduser>@<your_server_ip>
 - Disable the root login
 ---